romashos/ZMQ-Chatbot/README.md

 # ZMQ-Chatbot
-# Chatbot program written in C, and using ZMQ library. # Answers simple questions and closes the program if user inactivity  10 seconds.
+# Chatbot program written in C, and using ZMQ library. # Answers simple questions and closes the program if user inactivity is 10 seconds.